swup/swup/readme.md

 const swup = new Swup()
 ```

 Add the `swup` id to the main element in html so it is replaced with the main element of the loaded page.
-Also add the class that handles the animations of the element - `a-fade`.
+Also add class that handles animations of the element - `a-fade`.
 ```html
     <main id="swup" class="a-fade">
         ...